Quick Answer:

 - Label meals if you prep multiple recipes

-- Freeze extra portions if you will not eat them soon
+- Freeze extra portions if you will not eat them within 4 days

 Fridge vs Freezer Meal Prep